-On 2 August 1962 the 93rd Transportation Company conducted the first large scale heliborne operation ever conducted in the I Corps Tactical Zone which consisted of a two company raid on the Viet Cong 5th Region Headquarters in the Do-XA area.
+On 2 August 1962, the 93rd Transportation Company conducted the first large scale heliborne operation ever conducted in the I Corps Tactical Zone which consisted of a two company raid on the Viet Cong 5th Region Headquarters in th Do XA area.
 The participation of the 93rd Transportation Company permitted the rapid capture of the Viet Cong radio station and caused heavy casualties to be inflicted upon the enemy.

-On 30 August 1962 the 93rd Transportation Company participated in Operation "Lam Son II", another air-mobile combat assault against a hard-core Viet Cong Battalion deep in the jungles of Quang Ngai Province.
-Complimented by 10 CH-34 helicopters of the 1st Helicopter Squadron VNAF a heavy ground fog covered the landing zone preventing the first lift ~~until~~ two hours after the pre-strike, instead of immediately after the strike as planned.
+On 30 August 1962, the 93rd Transportation Company participated in Operation "Lam Son II" another air-mobile combat assault against a hard-core Viet Cong Battalion deep in the jungles of Quang Ngai Province, complimented by 10 CH-34 helicopters of the 1st Helicopter Squadron VNAF, a heavy ground fog covered the landing zone preventing the first lift until two hours after the pre-strike, instead of immediately after the strike as planned.
 Despite encountering heavy fire from the alerted and prepared Viet Cong the loss of two CH-21 helicopters to enemy ground fire and the wounding of four crew members, the 93rd Transportation Company successfully completed two air lifts into the heavily enemy infested landing zone.
 Of the twelve helicopters from the 93rd Transportation Company, nine were hit and damaged by enemy fire and two shot down.
 Six persons were killed and five wounded in helicopters during "Lam Son II".
-All objectives were taken; 40 Viet Cong guerillas were killed, six prisoners were taken, many enemy supplies including an ammunition dump were destroyed and valuable intelligence documents were seized.
+All objectives were taken, 40 Viet Cong guerrillas were killed, six prisoners were taken, many enemy supplies including an ammunition dump and emails / Battalion History 93rd Trans 121st AHC Early History were destroyed and valuable intelligence documents were seized.
 The psychological effect of this successful raid deep within enemy held territory was immeasurable.